goavega-software/passwordgenerator/README.md

 This library generates easy to remember (one time) 8 character long passwords.
 It does so by making up passwords with a mix of consonants and vowels pair and then appending random digits in the end.

+The password gen has few options that can be passed to it:
+* LeetMode - replaces the first vowel with its 1337 equivalent
+* AppendSymbol - adds a symbol in the end (making the generated password 9 chars long)

 ## What it doesn't do
   - Generate cryptographically strong random passwords
   - Toast bread